ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_new_project.rst

 ===================================
-Altium: Create a new Altium Project
+Create a new Altium Project
 ===================================

 1. Open Altium